alphagov/support-api/README.md

   background jobs (like sending feedback to zendesk, or aggregating feedback and sending it to the performance platform) and sidekiq relies on redis

-### Running the application

-`./startup.sh`

-This will install any dependencies via [`bundler`](https://bundler.io) and then run the app.
-It listens on port 3075 and if run via the [GOV.UK Dev VM](https://docs.publishing.service.gov.uk/manual/get-started.html) will be available at http://support-api.dev.gov.uk (although as an API it has no UI pages for you to visit).

 ### Running the test suite

 `bundle exec rake`